Buying & selling ETFs

 When an ETF trades at a price that's higher than its net asset value (NAV), it's said to be at a premium.
 When an ETF trades at a price that's lower than its NAV, it's said to be at a discount.

-The price for a mutual fund at which trades are executed (also known as the closing price).
-It's calculated at the end of each business day.
+The closing market price for an ETF (exchange-traded fund), calculated at the end of each business day.

 The annual operating expenses of a mutual fund or ETF (exchange-traded fund), expressed as a percentage of the fund's average net assets.
 It's calculated annually and removed from the fund's earnings before they're distributed to investors, directly reducing investors' returns.
 For example, if you had $10,000 invested in a fund with an expense ratio of 0.20%, you'd pay about $20 a year out of your investment returns.